spacelift-io/terraform-azure-spacelift-workerpool/README.md

 repository.
 You can find the latest image details on the [releases](https://github.com/spacelift-io/spacelift-worker-image/releases) page.

+This module automatically uses the FedRAMP worker image for FedRAMP worker pools.

 ## Examples

 The following examples of using the module are available: